 Between half and three-quarters of men have permanent problems with ejaculation after a TURP.
-Usually, the semen flows backwards into the bladder during ejaculation – this is known as retrograde ejaculation.
+Usually the problems arise from the semen flowing backwards into the bladder during ejaculation – this is known as retrograde ejaculation.
 Although it is not life threatening, it can cause infertility in couples and can change the sexual experience for men.

 Other problems such as bleeding, infection, frequency of urination and urgency can occur.
 Occasionally, a man develops urinary incontinence after a TURP.

 It’s important to talk to your partner and your doctor about the impact this surgery might have on your sex life, and to look at alternatives.